 How and when do I start teaching signs?
 If my child learns baby signs, will that keep her from talking?
 As a speech therapist who worked in early intervention (ages birth-3) for several years, I can answer all of these questions!

-Benefits of teaching baby signs
+Benefits of teaching baby sign language

 Babies and toddlers can understand far more than they can express.
 Receptive language skills (what they can understand) usually develop before expressive language skills (what they can say).
 Learning to coordinate your tongue and teeth to produce words is a tricky skill and most babies won’t be able to do this until around 12 months.

 Eventually these kids would say the word with the sign and then drop the sign altogether and just use the word.
 In my experience, baby signs did NOT keep kids from talking.
 It helped them bridge a gap so that they could understand how communication works.

 Once a child can communicate their wants and needs, their frustration decreases.
 Babies and toddlers will get to a point where they know exactly what they want but don’t know how to communicate their wants and needs.

 When to teach baby signs

 Babies are developmentally ready to start having their parents sign to them after 4 months old.
 Most won’t have the fine motor skills required to sign back until around 7-9 months of age when coordination is better.
 That doesn’t mean you can’t start signing early on!

 Now, at age two, he mainly uses words.
 But every once in awhile when he thinks we’re not paying attention or he really wants to emphasize something, he will sign it and say it!

-What signs to start teaching
+What baby signs to start teaching

 The most important thing to remember is to teach baby signs that are functional and motivating.
 It might be fun to teach your baby the sign for “platypus” but how often will they use it?
 Unless they have a favorite stuffed animal that happens to be a platypus, I would instead focus on signs that help them to communicate wants and needs.

-- More–this is my favorite one to start with and can be used with food, toys, or interactive games like tickling
+This is my favorite one to start with and can be used with food, toys, or interactive games like tickling

-- Help–when kids learn this sign, it can prevent a lot of meltdowns!
+When kids learn this sign, it can prevent a lot of meltdowns!

-- All done–great for transitions such as putting toys away or ending meal time
+This sign is great for transitions such as putting toys away or ending meal time

-- Routines–eat, drink, change, bath, or sleep are fantastic signs for routines
+Eat, drink, change, bath, or sleep are fantastic signs for routines

-- Favorite Foods–milk, cookie, and cracker can be very motivating for a baby or toddler to learn if it means they get that food item when they sign it!
+Milk, cookie, and cracker can be very motivating for a baby or toddler to learn if it means they get that food item when they sign it!

-- Toys–ball, baby doll, or car are popular ones with kiddos
+Ball, baby doll, or car are popular ones with kiddos

 How to teach baby signs

 It can be overwhelming to feel like you have to start signing to label everything around you.
 Start with a few basic ones like more, milk, and all done and use them throughout the day in different contexts.

 When a child is first learning a sign you may have to help them to do it by putting their hands in the right position.

 The next step after hand over hand teaching is to show them the sign and have them imitate.
 Always make sure to pair the sign with the spoken word so that they learn both the sign and the word!

 Once they can imitate the sign, try just saying the word to see if they will sign it.
 For example, if they want more cheese, you can prompt them, “You can show me ‘more’.”

 If you ever need to look up a baby sign for a word, check out www.babysignlanguage.com.
 It has a dictionary with tons of words and also videos in case you are unsure of how to do the sign.